raphaellueckl/inschpektor/readme.md

 ### Features/Improves on the roadmap:

+- 'inschpektor' should always use the same db path
+- Improve db query to fetch neighbors
+- Add timestamp to entries and delete regularly
 - Permanent AddNeighbor functionality
 - Manage non-UDP neighbors
 - Keep database slim by removing the oldest entries